nf-core/eager/docs/usage.md

 ### `--pmdtools_max_reads`

 The maximum number of reads used for damage assessment in PMDtools.
 Can be used to significantly reduce the amount of time required for damage assessment in PMDTools.
 Note that a too low value can also obtain incorrect results.

+## BAM Trimming Parameters

+For some library preparation protocols, users might want to clip off damaged bases before applying genotyping methods.
+This can be done in nf-core/eager automatically by turning on the `--trim_bam` parameter.

+### `--trim_bam`

+Turns on the BAM trimming method.
+Trims off `[n]` bases from reads in the deduplicated BAM file.
+Damage assessment in PMDTools or DamageProfiler remains untouched, as data is routed through this independently.

+### `--bamutils_clip_left` / `--bamutils_clip_right`

+Default set to `1` and clipps off one base of the left or right side of reads.
+Note that reverse reads will automatically be clipped off at the reverse side with this (automatically reverses left and right for the reverse read).

+### `--bamutils_softclip`

+By default, nf-core/eager uses hard clipping and sets clipped bases to `N` with quality `!` in the BAM output.
+Turn this on to use soft-clipping instead, masking reads at the read ends respectively using the CIGAR string.